Lionel Messi Missed Penalty Leads to Historic Draw Between Argentina and Iceland

 Lionel Messi Missed Penalty Leads to Historic Draw Between Argentina and IcelandJune 16, 2018

-Lionel Messi missed a penalty as Iceland held Argentina to a 1-1 draw in Group D at the Spartak Stadium in Moscow on Saturday, as the former made their first appearance in a World Cup finals.
+Lionel Messi missed a penalty as Iceland held Argentina to a 1-1 draw in Group D at the Spartak Stadium in Moscow on Saturday, with the former making their first appearance in a World Cup finals.

 Sergio Aguero's emphatic finish gave Argentina the lead in the 19th minute, but that was cancelled out by Alfred Finnbogason just four minutes later.

-Argentina were awarded a penalty when Hordur Magnusson bundled over Aguero in the box, but the Messi's poor effort was saved by goalkeeper Hannes Thor Halldorsson.
+Argentina were awarded a penalty when Hordur Magnusson bundled over Aguero in the box, but Messi's poor effort was saved by goalkeeper Hannes Thor Halldorsson.

 Sergio Aguero Can Ease the Burden on Lionel Messi

-Despite the world-class goalscoring talent available to Argentina, Messi had to drag them to the World Cup almost single-handedly, and they'll be relying on him a lot if they're to progress deep into the competition.
+Despite the world-class goalscoring talent available to Argentina, Messi had to drag them to the World Cup almost single-handedly, and they'll be relying on him if they're to progress deep into the competition.

 Aguero offered a ray of light, though, to suggest the talisman may not have to do it all on his own.